But if we

 The Ten Commandments is "The Law of Liberty" and remains the standard by which all men will be judged.

-The Creator said, “If thou turn away thy feet from the SABBATH, from doing thy pleasure on my Holy day; and call the SABBATH a delight, the Holy of the Lord, honourable; and shalt honour him, not doing thine own ways, nor finding thy own pleasure, nor speaking thine own words: then shalt thou delight thyself in the Lord; and I will cause thee to ride upon the high places of the earth ...”
+The Creator said, “If thou turn away thy feet from the SABBATH, from doing thy pleasure on my Set apart day; and call the SABBATH a delight, the set apart of Yehovah, honourable; and shalt honour him, not doing thine own ways, nor finding thy own pleasure, nor speaking thine own words: then shalt thou delight thyself in Yehovah; and I will cause thee to ride upon the high places of the earth ...”
 Isaiah58:13.